gustofied/OWL/README.md

 <p align="left">

-Over time it would be nice to fill out a gallery with demo videos of OWL, different games, scenarios, runs here, a grid, a gallery, 2x2.
+Over time it would be nice to fill a gallery with demo videos of OWL, different games, scenarios, runs here, a grid, a gallery, 2x2.

 </p>